mischka1981/MachineLearning101/README.md

 # MachineLearning101

+## (Google Text-to-Speech and Speech-to-Text) Dialog / interview system (interview.py)

+All text snippets in german.
+The computer asks a number of questions through audio playback and the user answers with his voice.
+In the end, the computer plays a summary of what it understood.

 ## (tensorflow, keras) Iris classification with Neural Network, gradient descent: tf_nn_iris.py

 Should be more or less the classic backpropagation approach (tf_nn_iris.py).